Dundas West station: History

 In 2002, as part of a scheduled reconstruction of the streetcar tracks on Dundas Street, a second streetcar track and platform were added to improve reliability on both the 504 King and 505 Dundas streetcar routes.
 Until the completion of the second track, a streetcar waiting in the station on either route could hold up vehicles on the other.
 At the same time, elevators were added, making the station wheelchair-accessible.

-Following controversy over the namesake of Dundas Street – Henry Dundas, 1st Viscount Melville, who delayed the abolition of the transatlantic slave trade – Toronto City Council voted in 2021 to rename Dundas Street and other civic assets named after Dundas, such as Dundas West station.
+Following controversy over the eponym of Dundas Street – British politician Henry Dundas, 1st Viscount Melville, who delayed the abolition of the transatlantic slave trade – Toronto City Council voted in 2021 to rename Dundas Street and other civic assets named after Dundas, such as Dundas West station.
 A new name was to be chosen in April 2022.
-In December 2023, citing costs, Toronto ultimately decided to keep Dundas' name for the street but to rename Yonge-Dundas Square (now Sankofa Square) and the two subway stations named after him, Dundas and Dundas West.
+In December 2023, citing costs, Toronto ultimately decided to keep Dundas' name for the street but to rename Yonge–Dundas Square (now Sankofa Square) and the two subway stations named after him, Dundas and Dundas West.
+Dundas station was renamed TMU station in December 2025, although as of January 2026, Dundas West has retained its name.

 In April 2022, the streetcar loop was closed for two months to replace track and to extend the 505 streetcar platform to accommodate two Flexity Outlook streetcars.